 Among its applications, social media content can be used to explore:

 - Likes and dislikes about a product, brand or company

 - The language used to talk about needs, expectations, barriers

 - Problems with products, customer services that need a quick response

 - Topics of interest within a product category

 - Perceptions about a brand and its competitors

-Social media content can be a source of rich insights, but we should be aware of its limitations and do not equal access to large amounts of text to quantitative research.
+Social media content can be a source of rich insights.
+However, we should be aware of its limitations and not equal access to large amounts of text to quantitative research.